 You can’t do paint decontamination while the car is dirty.
 It needs to be clean from all the dirt, grime, and dust particles.

 Park the car somewhere in the shade and wash it properly.
-Here’s my guide on how to wash a car that’ll help you do every single step properly.
 When you’re finished washing your vehicle, you can continue to the next step.

 2. Do Chemical Decontamination